 If turning off notifications isn’t your thing, you have the option of removing them on your device.
-Honestly, this was the solution that worked out for me when I needed to focus on getting some projects done in a tight schedule.
+Honestly, this was the solution that worked out for me when I needed to focus on getting some projects done on a tight schedule.
 In my mind, the idea of seeing the social media icons glaring in front of me increases the temptation to access the accounts.
 By having the apps deleted from my device, I’m able to save my sanity (and some hard drive space) without feeling the guilt that I would be missing out on social media.

-Remember – you are in control on what you share and what type of exposure you want on your newsfeeds.
+Remember – you are in control of what you share and what type of exposure you want on your newsfeeds.
 Set realistic goals that aim towards a better sense of wellness, not isolationism.
 Your mind and body will thank you.

 Do you have any tips you want to share when taking a break from social media?
 I would love to hear your thoughts!